era86/era86.github.io/_drafts/2018-03-21-pi-zero-w-usb-dashcam.markdown

 ### Enable WiFi and SSH in Raspbian

 In order to download and install third-party tools on the Raspberry Pi, it needs to be connected to the internet.
-Raspbian can be configured to automatically connect to a wireless network when it boots.
+Raspbian can be set up to automatically connect to a wireless network when it boots.

 It isn't necessary, but I wanted to do programming and configuration on Raspberry Pi from my laptop.
 So, I took the extra time to enable SSH in Raspbian.